zafarrafii/REPET-Matlab/README.md

 - Pan view of graph interactively (see https://www.mathworks.com/help/matlab/ref/pan.html)

-- If used on any signal axes, pan horizontally only; the x-axis limits of all the signal axes and all the spectrogram axes will stay synchronized.
+- If used on a signal axes, pan horizontally only; the x-axis limits of all the signal axes and all the spectrogram axes will stay synchronized.

 <img src="images/repet_gui/pan.gif" width="1000">